Hout Bay: Tourist sites

 Hout Bay has several attractions, and receives a high number of visitors, especially on weekends and during peak season in the Christmas school holidays.
 Traffic builds up quickly and the small village can be congested by midday.
 Apart from the many view points and geographical sites, Hout Bay also has many restaurants like Mariner's Wharf and Fish on the Rocks near the harbour as well as the fine dining restaurant La Colombe.
 The World of Birds is a bird sanctuary and zoo found along Valley road which is commonly visited by families with young children.
 Hout Bay Museum has a small information centre located on its premises.
 The Hout Bay Harbour market and the Lions Club Sunday market are two of the places which are frequently visited during this busy time.
+Lichtenstein Castle is a castle in Harbour Road that was modelled after the Schloss Lichtenstein in Germany.
 The markets are used by both tourists and locals alike and offers handmade arts and crafts as well as a variety of foods.